Kol Ami — The Northern Virginia Reconstructionist Community

 Sukkot: Each year Kol Ami builds a Sukkah and holds a family-friendly Sukkot program and potluck dinner in the backyard of a nearby congregant.

-Simchat Torah: We celebrate reading the end of the Torah and then immediately begin again, in a cycle that began millennia ago that we continue today.
+Simchat Torah: We celebrate reading the end of the Torah and then immediately begin again, in a cycle that began millennia ago and that continues today.
 We dance, we sing, we rejoice!
 Then we join together for a potluck meal.

-Chanukah: Join us for an old-fashioned Chanukah party!
-We’ll light Chanukah menorahs and sing songs.
-We’ll eat latkes and other veggie potluck food.
-We’ll play with dreidels, and have a program with Rabbi Gilah.
-Community members bring their own Chanukah menorahs and candles to add to the light.
+Hanukkah: Join us for an old-fashioned Hanukkah party!
+We light menorahs and sing songs.
+We eat latkes and other veggie potluck food.
+Dreidel tables and other crafts are on hand, and Rabbi Gilah usually leads a program, hosts a quiz show, or directs a Hanukkah play.
+Community members bring their own Hanukkah menorahs and candles to add to the light.